Content

 The blood eventually separates into three layers: red blood cells, platelet-poor plasma and platelet-rich plasma.

-A healthcare professional then draws the platelet-rich plasma into a syringe and injects it.
-In the case of PRP for hair loss, a board-certified dermatologist will inject areas of the scalp where hair is thinning.
+A healthcare professional then draws the platelet-rich plasma into a syringe and injects it into the areas of the scalp where hair is thinning.

 According to the American Academy of Dermatology Association, most people return for treatments once a month for three months and then once every three to six months after that.